poppinss/string/README.md

 ### condenseWhitespace

-Remove multiple whitespaces from a string to a single whitespace.
+Replace multiple whitespaces in a string with a single whitespace.

 ```ts
 import string from '@poppinss/string'